SalishSeaCast/SOG/docs/SOGcommand.rst

    $ SOG --version

-:program:`SOG run` Command
+:command:`SOG run` Command
 --------------------------

-The :program:`SOG run` command runs the SOG code executable with a specified infile.
+The :command:`SOG run` command runs the SOG code executable with a specified infile.
 If you have compiled and linked SOG in :file:`SOG-code-dev`, and you want to run a test case using your test infile